tanoManzo/notes/DNABERT pre-trained Bidirectional Encoder Representations from Transformers model for DNA-language in genome.md

 **Previous linguistics studies confirmed that the DNA, especially the non-coding region, indeed exhibits great similarity to human language, ranging from alphabets and [[lexicons]] to grammar and [[phonetics]] (Brendel and Busse, 1984; Head, 1987; Ji, 1999; Mantegna et al., 1994; Searls, 1992; 2002).
 However, how the semantics (i.e. functions) of CREs vary across different contexts (up and downstream nucleotide sequences) remains largely unknown.**

-Many computational tools have been developed by successfully applying deep learning techniques on genomic sequence data to study the individual aspects of cis-regulatory landscapes, including DNA-protein interactions, chromatin accessibility, non-coding variants.
+Many computational tools have been developed by successfully applying deep learning techniques on genomic sequence data to study the individual aspects of cis-regulatory landscapes, including DNA-protein interactions, chromatin accessibility, non-coding variants.

 To better model DNA as a language, an ideal computational method should (i) globally take all the contextual information into account to distinguish polysemous CREs; (ii) develop generic understanding transferable to various tasks; (iii) generalize well when labeled data is limited.
 However, both CNN and RNN architectures fail to satisfy these requirements (Fig. 1a) (Bengio et al., 2013; LeCun et al., 2015).